Session 2

 European Union Oil Sources

-Data on oil reserves are private, thus the difficulty to have a clear picture (graph from Matthieu Auzanneau, pre-Brexit & pre-covid)
+Data on oil reserves are private, hence the difficulty of getting a clear picture (graph from Matthieu Auzanneau, pre-Brexit & pre-covid)

 France and the European Union are highly depending on countries with non-democratic leaders or experiencing major instabilities: